IsakLadegaard/DrugSub/README.md

 Data were collected in 2014 and 2015 by Isak Ladegaard.
 Andrew Tsai, Robert Bradley, and Isak Ladegaard collaborated on data cleaning, wrangling, and analysis.

-The original dataset had xxx observations.
+The original dataset had ~480k observations (transactions).

 We aggregated the data to the file uploaded here.
 We aggregated the data to each day for each type of product and for each country.